Nazdarovja/Security_Assignment/README.md

 - Create a user without sudo privileges (Important!)
 ```

-First you have to install MySQL server on your linux installation
+First: You have to install MySQL server on your linux installation
 ```
 $apt-get mysql-server
 create new mysql user